bbcigars/renaissance-atlanta/README.md

 # Install dependencies for all workspaces
 pnpm install

-# Run development servers for all apps
+# Run development servers for all apps!
 pnpm dev

 # Build all apps